Pivotal’s Story VIDEO

 We stick to a strict 8 hour a day schedule (with flexible start and end times).
 Although on-call rotations are part of most teams, incidents are exceedingly rare.

 We pair in small teams of 4 - 8 people in our downtown Toronto office, conveniently located close to King and Union stations.
-We use Slack to stay connected and Screenhero or Tmux for pairing.
+We use Slack to stay connected and Tmux for pairing.
 We are working hard to make sure that our distributed teams function as smoothly as our distributed systems.

 You'll rarely be alone when developing; from pairing all day to 1 on 1 time with your manager, there is always a Pivot there to lend a helping hand.
 Mentorship from senior engineering leadership is built right into our process - you’ll always be empowered.